Can you see the Northern Lights in Scotland? (2024/2025)

 • August

-There is still a chance you may see the aurora if it’s dark enough at night during the spring or autumn.
+You could still see the aurora if it’s dark enough at night during the spring or autumn.
 But if your main aim is to see them, you’re best to avoid these months.
-If you visit Scotland in August, you’ll find it’s only truly dark for several hours.
-This means you have almost no chance of seeing the Northern Lights in August in Scotland.
+Visit in August and you’ll find it’s only truly dark for several hours giving you almost no chance of seeing the Northern Lights in August in Scotland.

-There is no easy answer to this question as it depends on factors such as the right solar conditions, clear skies and it needs to be in the autumn or winter.
+There is no easy answer as it depends on factors such as the right solar conditions, clear skies and it needs to be in autumn or winter.
+So it is quite rare to see them and you do need luck on your side.
+In the north of Scotland and remote areas with dark skies such as the the Outer Hebrides, Isle of Skye, or Shetland, sightings can occur several times a month during September to March.

 Best places to see the Northern Lights in Scotland

 So where can you see the Northern Lights in Scotland?
-In theory, the Northern Lights can be seen anywhere within the UK if geomagnetic conditions are very active.
+In theory, the aurora can be seen anywhere within the UK if geomagnetic conditions are very active.

 Northern Lights accommodation in Scotland

 This means there are potentially lots of chances to see them.
-We recommend booking your accommodation in a remote area of Scotland with little or no light pollution so you might be able to see the Northern Lights from where you’re staying.
-It’s also important to remember that there’s no guarantee of seeing them so choose a destination that interests you in other ways too.
+We recommend booking your accommodation in a remote area of Scotland with little or no light pollution so you might be able to see them from where you’re staying.
+Remember that there’s no guarantee of seeing them so choose a destination that interests you in other ways too.

 Some of the best places to see the Northern Lights in Scotland’s Highlands and Islands are: